siddharth784/HackerRank-Automator/readme.md

 A nodeJS project involving automation and web scraping.
-Automates the process of logging into HackerRank and then submitting code solution to Algorithm based questions on the website.
+Automates the process of logging into HackerRank and then submitting code solution to algorithm based questions on the site.

 Hero library used: Puppeteer